2024 Music City SCI Board Members

-Troy Nicolson / Vice president
+Troy Nicolson / president

 Born and raised in the Dakotas, Troy Nicolson began hunting with his father in the 1970s and 80s.
 His love for big game hunting continued while stationed in Alaska, where he hunted Grizzly Bears, Black Bears, Caribou, and Moose.
 Troy has also taken Mountain Lion in North America and has hunted big game in South Africa.
 As a dedicated hunter and an SCI member for over a decade, Troy continues to pursue his passion for conservation and the outdoors.